 We were greeted by a friendly staff member who checked us in straight away.
 What made an impression on me is the fact that he was not aware of their hotel’s current promotion even though there was a big poster in the elevator.
-Maybe it is just me but I would expect staff to be aware of their current offers, unless this is a bloggers vice then I would understand. 😉
+Maybe it is just me but I would expect staff to be aware of their current offers unless this is a blogger’s vice then I would understand. 😉

 The room was nice and it looked like it was recently redecorated.
 I much prefer this type of room than the Executive room I had during my previous stay due to the modern factor.
-However the hotel should pay a little more attention to their cleaning as the sheet and the curtain did have some stains.
+However, the hotel should pay a little more attention to their cleaning as the sheet and the curtain did have some stains.

 It seems that the bathroom didn’t get any attention during this fresh-up of the hotel, unfortunately.
-They always reminded me of the cruise bathroom with all the plastic sinks.
+They always reminded me of the cruising bathroom with all the plastic sinks.
 And they can do with some freshening up as well.